rubencg195/aws-bedrock-agents-structured-db/README.md

 - "What's the average replacement cost by asset type?"
 - "Which buildings have the most expensive assets?"

+**For more detailed statistics and query examples, see the [Example Questions](./questions/example-questions.md) file which contains comprehensive testing results including LLM-generated SQL queries, execution times, and actual results from the Bedrock Agent.**

 ---

 **Note**: This project demonstrates best practices for building AI-powered SQL translation using AWS Bedrock Agent with Athena.
 The agent automatically converts natural language queries into optimized SQL statements for your asset management data.